 In Kingston the EYSIF replaces the Inclusion Grant.
 Kingston settings will now be required to make termly applications per child.

-Early Years SEN Inclusion Fund Applications for Spring 2019 window opens:-
+Early Years SEN Inclusion Fund Applications for Summer 2019 window opens:-

 Important things to check and consider before making an application

 - Have you sought advice from your Inclusion and Improvement Adviser, or SENCo if you are a school?

 - Have you received parental consent prior to making this application?
 You will be required to upload this at the start of your application.

 - Are you able to evidence the assess, plan, do and review process in practice?

 - Have you reviewed at least one Individual Targeted Plan (ITP)?

 - Is there evidence that the setting SENCo has supported the application?

 - Has the setting manager reviewed the information on this form?
 They need to agree that all information is accurate as applications are subject to audit.

 Reasons applications may be rejected or not considered